William-Robert-Robertson/Scottish-Gaelic-Spellchecker-Universal/README.md

 # Scottish Gaelic Spellchecker - Universal
 Scottish Gaelic Spellchecker (Universal)

-This is a mirror of the universal (including both traditional orthography and GOC orthography) [hunspell](https://hunspell.github.io/) spell checker for Scottish Gaelic.
+This is a mirror of the universal (including both traditional orthography and GOC (Galic Orthographic Convention) orthography) [hunspell](https://hunspell.github.io/) spell checker for Scottish Gaelic.

 To spell check using only GOC orthography please use [https://github.com/William-Robert-Robertson/Scottish-Gaelic-Spellchecker-GOC](https://github.com/William-Robert-Robertson/Scottish-Gaelic-Spellchecker-GOC)